sierramoore/wdi-hw8-hangman/README.md

 # Hangman

 You've done a **lot** of jQuery for a couple of days, so tonight take a little break from it.
 You will be creating the popular game of Hangman as a JavaScript console game.
 Project 1 is almost here and this assignment will walk you through how to think through, plan, and build such a project.

+## Fork this repo.
+Clone it.
+Do the stuff.

 **Make sure you break the problem down before you start.**